jb55/kindlize/README.md

 _CAVEAT_

-Currently Kindlize only works with `astro-ph` posts on arXiv, but it could be easily adapted to other fields by adding related journal LaTeX style files.
+Currently Kindlize only works with `astro-ph` posts on arXiv, but it could be easily adapted to other fields by adding LaTeX style files for relevant journals.
 Please let me know if you want to work on implementing Kindlize for fields outside of Astrophysics.

 Screenshots